LycalopX/Phantom/README.md

 The objective of the game is to navigate through 5 different stages, defeating enemies and avoiding their projectiles.
 The player controls a character with the ability to move and shoot.

+## Documentation

+A detailed documentation of the project's architecture, packages, and classes can be found in the [DOCUMENTACAO.md](DOCUMENTACAO.md) file.

 ## Assets

 Here are some examples of the game's assets: